mawiesne/DE-Lemma/README.md

 - [Apache OpenNLP](https://github.com/apache/opennlp) in version 2.1.0+

 #### Notes:
-- OpenNLP releases < 2.1.0 can't reliably load the lemmatizer model files!
+- OpenNLP releases < 2.1.0 can't reliably load the lemmatizer model files of this project!
 This is due to [OpenNLP-1366](https://issues.apache.org/jira/browse/OPENNLP-1366) which was detected during work for **DE-Lemma**.
 The bug has been fixed via [PR-427](https://github.com/apache/opennlp/pull/427) and was included in version 2.1.0.
 - Check and take care of your classpath so no older OpenNLP version is around!

 ## Training details